 1. Green tea

-Both green and black tea are packed with flavonoids, a type of antioxidant.
-But what makes green tea a more powerful immunity-boosting ingredient is its high levels of epigallocatechin gallate (EGCG).
+Compared to black tea, green tea is a more powerful immunity-boosting ingredient due to its high levels of epigallocatechin gallate (EGCG).
 EGCG is an antioxidant known to enhance immune function and protect the cell’s ability to defend itself against harmful bodies.
-Furthermore, green tea is a good source for L-theanine, an amino acid that aids the production of germ-fighting compounds in T-cells.
+Furthermore, green tea is a good source for L-theanine, an amino acid that helps produce germ-fighting compounds in our cells.

-Green tea is a real food ingredient that contains both antiviral and antibacterial properties.
+Green tea is a real food ingredient that carries antiviral and antibacterial properties.
 As such, food entrepreneurs using green tea in their protein bars will capture the attention of many health-conscious consumers.